piyush1703/IPR_Project_1/README.md

         |->train.list
         |->test.list
 ```
-DATA_ROOT is your path containing the counting datasets.

 ### Annotations format
 For the annotations of each image, we use a single txt file which contains one annotation per line.
 Note that indexing for pixel values starts at 0.
 The expected format of each line is: